adriyanbasu0/glam_lang/README.md

 # Glam Lang Interpreter

 This project is an interpreter for the "Ox Lang" programming language.
-It parses and evaluates `.ox` files.
+It parses and evaluates `.lm` files.

 ## Building the Project